How To Create a Social Media Community That Stands Out

 Why does having a community on social media matter?

-Here are some of the benefits of building a community for a brand in 2024.
+Here are some strategic benefits of building a community:

 Increased brand discoverability